TimoGuy/ewu_oct_2023_gamejam/README.md

         - [ ] Move to next open booby trap operator booth.

 - [ ] Phase 3: "Grab hand speed date"
+    - [ ] Create render texture that is the screenspace size.
+This is "Freeze Frame Render Texture".
     - [ ] 4 directions of input lead to different dialog options
         - [ ] Bottom one is always "Will you go on a date with me?"
             - NOTE: never ask this on the first one bc it's supposed to be a pick-up line (but you CAN)